av-maramzin/icsa-dswp/README.md

  * `ddg` - builds the Data Dependence Graph of a function using the Use-Def chains already built-in LLVM; in order for this pass to work, the bytecode should be in SSA form;
- * `mdg` - builds the Memory Dependence Graph of a function using `llvm/Analysis/MemoryDependenceAnalysis.h`; only instruction definition dependencies are considered (no clobber/alias dependencies);
+* `mdg` - builds the Memory Dependence Graph of a function using `llvm / Analysis / MemoryDependenceAnalysis.h`;
+only instruction definition dependencies are considered(no clobber /
+                                                        alias dependencies);
- * `cdg` - builds the [Control Dependence Graph][cytron1989] of a function;
+* `cdg` - builds the[Control Dependence Graph][cytron1989] of a function;
- * `pdg` - combines the previous three graphs in a single graph of instruction dependencies; note that since `cdg` produces a basic block dependence graph all of the instructions in the dependant block are made to depend on the branch instruction of the dependency source;
+* `pdg` - combines the previous three graphs in a single graph of instruction dependencies;
+note that since `cdg` produces a basic block dependence graph all of the
+    instructions in the dependant block are made to depend on the branch instruction of the dependency source;
- * `psg` - incomplete and memory leaking experimental pass; finds the Strongly Connected Components of the Program Dependence Graph and builds a graph out of them;
+* `psg` - incomplete and memory leaking experimental pass;
+finds the Strongly Connected Components of the Program Dependence
+    Graph and builds a graph out of them;
- * `dot-XXX` - prints a .dot representation of each function for the graph build by `XXX` to a file; `XXX` is one of the five graph building passes;
+ * `dot-XXX` - prints a .dot representation of each function for the graph build by `XXX` to a file;
+ `XXX` is one of the five graph building passes;
  * `find-dswp` - uses the experimental `psg` pass to analyse an LLVM bytecode file and prints DSWP opportunities to the standard output.